angular/angular/aio/content/guide/reactive-forms.md

 There are three steps to using form controls.

-1. Register the reactive forms module in your app.
+1. Register the reactive forms module in your application.
 This module declares the reactive-form directives that you need to use reactive forms.
 2. Generate a new `FormControl` instance and save it in the component.
 3. Register the `FormControl` in the template.